THE SEAT OF

 Introductory note on SUSCON

 Over the years, many eminent personalities from the world over have shared their valuable insights on various aspects of Sustainability.
-SUSCON has been blessed by the presence of Bharat Ratna Dr. A P J Abdul Kalam, former President of India, and Padma Bhushan Dr. Sundarlal Bahuguna, Jadab Payeng, the Forest Man of India, Dasho Karma Ura, the President of Centre for Bhutan Studies and Gross National Happiness (GNH) Research as our Chief Guests among many others.
+SUSCON has been blessed by the presence of Bharat Ratna Dr. A P J Abdul Kalam, former President of India, Padma Bhushan Dr. Sundarlal Bahuguna, Jadab Payeng, the Forest Man of India, Dasho Karma Ura, the President of Centre for Bhutan Studies and Gross National Happiness (GNH), and Padma Shri Shyam Sundar Paliwal as our Chief Guests among many others.

 Sub-Themes